ContextMapper/contextmapper.github.io/_docs/tutorials/jhipster-microservice-generation.md

      corresponding relationship.
    * In the future we may create Entities for this types automatically (Post-Freemarker solution).
  * Potential keyword clashes: If you use keywords that are reserved in JDL (for example "microservice") as names of the used CML objects (Bounded Contexts, Entities, or Entity attributes), the resulting JDL file will not compile/validate.
-Please avoid the usage of such JDL keywords in order to ensure that the resulting file compiles.
+Please avoid the usage of such JDL keywords in order to ensure that the resulting file compiles
+   (instead of "microservice", you could use "AMicroservice" or "My_microservice").
+   * The JDL language with its keywords is documented [here](https://www.jhipster.tech/jdl/getting-started).

 If you run into other problems with the generator, [let us know](https://github.com/ContextMapper/context-mapper-dsl/issues/new/).